 space in the class.

 C. Unprepared – Unprepared is defined as a student who arrives without proper safety gear.
-Students must have all of their proper riding gear (long sleeve shirt, sturdy long pants, sturdy over the ankle footwear, and either street specific motorcycle gloves or 100% leather gloves).
+Students must have all of their proper riding gear (long sleeve shirt, sturdy long pants, sturdy over the ankle footwear, eye protection and either street specific motorcycle gloves or 100% leather gloves).
 Students who arrive without proper safety gear will not be able to participate and will be counseled out.